cstubben/pmcXML/README.md

 	[1] "Note: * Genes selected for real-time qPCR analysis."

-Subheadings are common in many tables like [Table 2](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3418162/table/T2) and since we often need display a single row only, these subheadings may be repeated down the rows using `repeatSub`.
+Subheadings are common in many tables like [Table 2](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3418162/table/T2) and since we often need display a single row only, these subheadings are repeated down the rows using `repeatSub`.
 In addition, we collapse the row into a single delimited string containing column names and row values using `collapse2`.
 The `searchP` function may also be used to search the tables and returns the table name and matching rows in collapsed format.

 	t2 <- repeatSub(x2[[2]])
 	t2